Research

 Interactive Reinforcement Learning

-Foundational Models for Robotics
+Foundation Models for Robotics

 Safe and Compliant Human-Robot Interaction